Two-Class Logistic Regression component

-Use this module to create a logistic regression model that can be used to predict two (and only two) outcomes.
+Use this component to create a logistic regression model that can be used to predict two (and only two) outcomes.

 Logistic regression is a well-known statistical technique that is used for modeling many kinds of problems.
 This algorithm is a supervised learning method; therefore, you must provide a dataset that already contains the outcomes to train the model.